top of page

 They talk big, bill $400 an hour on GLG, and lose every deal they touch.

 They don’t build.
-They brag.
-Then they blame.

 These hires don’t grow companies.
 They kill trust and bleed budgets.